samhinton88/toady/README.md

 It may make sense for your toady to trigger middleware for particular actions only.

+A reasonable way of achieving this might be like this:

 ```js
 const triggerAction = { type: 'goto', args: ['https://whatever.io'], signal: 'do middleware!' }